CaptainDaVinci/Tic-Tac-Toe/README.md

 compile and run the code using :

-$ gcc main.c -o game
+$ gcc Multi-Player.c -o game

 $ ./game

 Choose either X or O for the first player, then enter the posibition where you would want to place X or O.